Cold Case (film): Development

-In September 2020, Prithviraj Sukumaran was reported to play the lead in an investigative thriller film produced by Anto Joseph, and cinematographer Tanu Balak was assigned to helm the project, making his directorial debut.
+In September 2020 Prithviraj Sukumaran was reported to play the lead in an investigative thriller film produced by Anto Joseph, and cinematographer Tanu Balak was assigned to helm the project, making his directorial debut.
 Sreenath V. Nath scripted the film's story and screenplay, which is based on real-life incidents, although being stated by the makers as a fictional project and the team added that the film does not have action sequences.
 Cinematographer Jomon T. John, was the first crew member to be announced as part of the technical department, as the rest of the cast and crew were yet to be revealed.
 Aditi Balan was assigned as the female protagonist, whose character was based on journalism.
 Another cinematographer, Girish Gangadharan, joined the team, as did music composer, Prakash Alex, and editor, Shameer Muhammed.

 Filming

-Balak added that, Prithviraj's portions were set mostly indoors and the film has mostly few scenes with crowds, which is set in Trivandrum.
+Balak added that Prithviraj's portions were set mostly indoors and the film has mostly few scenes with crowds, which is set in Trivandrum.
 The film was launched on 31 October 2020, without Prithviraj as the actor was quarantined for a week, after being recovered from COVID-19.
 He later joined the shoot on 13 November.
 Stills from the film featuring Prithviraj in a khaki uniform was positively received by fans and the character name was further revealed as ACP M. Sathyajith.
 The first schedule of the film completed on 24 November 2020 and second schedule started subsequently.
 The second schedule was completed on 7 December 2020, by which production has been wrapped within a duration of 36 days.

 Music

-The film's soundtrack and score is composed by Prakash Alex and lyrics written by Sreenath V Nath.
-The music album features one song "Eeran Mukil" sung by K. S. Harisankar, which was released on 25 June 2021.
+The film's soundtrack and score is composed by Prakash Alex and lyrics written by Sreenath V Nath and Anand Sreeraj.
+The music album features two songs "Eeran Mukil" sung by K. S. Harisankar, and Fire sung by Anand Sreeraj which was released on 25 June 2021.

 Release

 The film was initially planned for a direct-to-digital release in December 2020, was later delayed due to post-production difficulties.
 In the process, the producers later planned for a theatrical release, since theatres were allowed to operate with 50% occupancy, and fixed the date as 4 March 2021.
 But the film was postponed indefinitely, and producers reinstated the decision to release on over-the-top media service as the functioning of theatres were affected due to the second wave of COVID-19.
 Anto Joseph officially announced the plans of digital release, with the streaming rights of Cold Case and the Fahadh Faasil-starrer Malik, were sold to Amazon Prime Video.

-On 16 June 2021, the makers announced the release date as 30 June 2021, with the teaser of the film being unveiled on the same day.
+On 16 June 2021 the makers announced the release date as 30 June 2021, with the teaser of the film being unveiled on the same day.
 The trailer was later unveiled on 18 June 2021.
 Cold Case released worldwide on Amazon Prime Video on the midnight 29 June, ahead of the original release, and was made available from streaming in 240 countries.